 Brooke just wanted to pay the least amount of money possible — she would have gladly lived in the cupboard if you could squeeze an air mattress in there.

-As for you, you just assumed that the rent would just be evenly divided for everyone. $800 per person seemed fair, and the rooms all looked about the same size to you.
+As for you, you assumed that the rent would be evenly divided for everyone. $800 per person seemed reasonable since you all obviously get to enjoy the same house and amenities.
+Plus, the rooms all looked about the same size to you.

 In the end, everybody wound up relatively satisfied, but not entirely.
 The seed of resentment was planted.
 Some resented the more expensive rent, and the others resented the inferior rooms.
 It could eventually drive your friendships apart.
-How can this be avoided…?
+Did it have to be this way?

-Thankfully, now there is a better way to do things!
-Thanks to an algorithm created by Dr. Francis Su, a Longhorn undergrad, and his fellow researchers Elisha Peterson and Patrick Vinogorad, there is now an easy way to divide up your rent fairly.
-Rather than arguing it out, or playing rock-paper-scissors (which is binding according to the friend code, by the way…), use this great Rent Division Calculator developed by the New York Times, drawing from Dr. Su’s algorithm and research!
+If you’re unable to sort out how to split up rent fairly on your own, there is an algorithm created by Dr. Francis Su, a Longhorn undergrad, and his fellow researchers Elisha Peterson and Patrick Vinogorad, that can help.
+Rather than arguing it out, or playing rock-paper-scissors (which is binding according to the friend code, by the way…), use this fair Rent Division Calculator developed by the New York Times, drawing from Dr. Su’s algorithm and research!

 Resent no more!
 You are all paying what you should.
 And in the end, don’t let something like money get in the way of your friendships.
 Hopefully, these are people you want to know in years to come, be at peace!